MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-list-to-page.md

 ## Add a list to the page

-This video will provide an overview of the steps to add a list to the page.
+This video provides an overview of the steps to add a list to the page.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XYem]